michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 npm install express mysql body-parser --save
 ```

 I started by defining the project structure.
-I would like to keep it simple but also to have it nicely ordered.
-I created a main `server.js` file and `app` catalog with the following sub-catalogs:
+I would like to keep it simple but also to have it nicely organized.
+I created a main `server.js` file and `app` folder with the following sub-folders:
-* config - I will keep here config to the database
+* config (*where I will keep the database config*)
 * controllers
 * models
 * routes

-`server.js` is very simple and it simply initialize Express with parsers and routers.
+`server.js` is very simple entry point where Express is initialized with parsers and routers.

 ```js
 const express = require("express");